 This supposedly says something about your right brain vs. your left brain having control, but I am not trying to psychoanalyze people or freak them out over some nonsense like this.
 So, I won't say what the different interpretations might mean in a Rorschach Test way.

+How the other half lives.
 Some of us have been around people and experienced things that make this seem not quite as wacky as it should in a perfect world.
 Being around the ultra-wealthy is not as pleasurable an experience as you might imagine, especially in retrospect.

-The older you get, the more you realize that success and influence in many, many fields accrues from family influence.
+The older you get, the more you realize that success and influence in many, many fields accrue from family influence.
 It's way more important than anything else in determining what happens to you as you go along.

 Oh, and no slights intended toward oil barons, everyone with too much till in the bank acts the same way.

+First World Struggles.
 We've all been there - the remote is all the way across the room so we just keep the same channel on until someone comes in and can hand it to us.
 Or that light that we left on before going to bed, well, the switch to flip it off will still be there in the morning, right?
 So just leave it on.
 Or that dustball on the floor, why, if we just kick it under the table, then we won't have to go find the vacuum cleaner until next week!

 "After hard work, laboring and slaving away, I finally have achieved my lifelong dream." - Arnold Schwarzenegger.